ankiit29/Klimate/README.md

 ---

-## License

-If you want to add a license, add a `LICENSE` file.
-(MIT is a common permissive choice.)

----

 ## Acknowledgements

 Built with open-source tools and libraries.
 Thanks to the maintainers of React, Vite, TanStack Query, Recharts, shadcn/ui and Tailwind.

 ---

-*If you'd like, I can also adapt this README to include exact scripts/env names after I inspect the project's `package.json` and source files — tell me if you want me to fetch them and update the README accordingly.*